maghoff/bart/README.md

     Hello World

-You can run this example by cloning this repository and executing `cargo run --example test`.
+You can run this example by cloning this repository and executing `cargo run --example hello_world`.

 Line by line
 ------------